Favicon: Limitations and criticism

-Due to the need to always check for it in a fixed location, the favicon can lead to artificially slow page-load time and unnecessary 404 entries in the server log if it is nonexistent.
+Due to the need always to check for it in a fixed location, the favicon can lead to artificially slow page-load time and unnecessary 404 entries in the server log if it is nonexistent.

 The W3C did not standardize the rel-attribute, so there are other keywords such as shortcut icon that are also accepted by the user agent.

 Favicons are often manipulated as part of phishing or eavesdropping attacks against HTTPS web pages.
 Many web browsers display favicons near areas of the web browser's UI, such as the address bar, that are used to convey whether the connection to a website is using a secure protocol like TLS.
 By changing the favicon to a familiar padlock image an attacker can attempt to trick the user into thinking they are securely connected to the proper website.
 Automated man-in-the-middle attack tools such as sslstrip utilize this trick.
 In order to eliminate this, some web browsers, such as Firefox or Google Chrome, display the favicon within the tab whilst displaying the security status of the protocol used to access the website beside the URL.

 Since favicons are usually located at the root of the site directory on the server, they can be employed with some reliability to disclose whether a web client is logged into a given service.
 This works by making use of the redirect-after-login feature of many websites, by querying for the favicon in a redirect-after-login URL and testing the server response to discern whether the user is given the requested resource (which means they are logged in), or instead redirected to the login page (which means that they are not logged into the service).

 In 2021, a method for browser tracking using favicons was demonstrated by researchers at the University of Illinois.